 Los Angeles County’s Gateway Cities cover a crescent of land along the southeast edge of the County, bordering nearby Orange County.
-This diverse collection of 27 cities and communities represents some of the area’s most delightful neighborhoods as well as many thriving industrial and manufacturing areas.
+This diverse collection of 27 cities and communities represents neighborhoods as well as many thriving industrial and manufacturing areas.

-The region is best known for its international trade facilitated by the Ports of Long Beach and Los Angeles where over 14 million containers of cargo were transported in 2012.
+The region is best known for its international trade facilitated by the Ports of Long Beach and Los Angeles where millions of containers of cargo are transported monthly.

 With such a large container volume handled through the ports, the area’s importance as a logistic and warehousing center is evident.
 Trucking and transportation are also big contributors to the economy, complimented by two rail yards that are located within the region.
 Burlington Northern Santa Fe’s (BNSF) rail yard is located in the City of Vernon and the Union Pacific Railroad switches cars in the City of Commerce.
 An intermodal transfer facility is located in North Long Beach, which provides additional transportation capabilities.

-A number of high tech and aerospace companies, including Boeing which assembles the C-17 Military air lifter, are located in Long Beach.
+A number of high tech and aerospace companies, including Boeing are located in Long Beach.
 Manufacturing is also a key economic driver here.
 Things such as textiles, food products, automotive parts, and furniture are just a few of the items manufactured in the Gateway Cities region.

 The area’s seaside communities, including Catalina Island and Long Beach (home of the Queen Mary) are major tourist draws.
 Long Beach Airport is a popular alternative to LAX and is the Southern California terminus for the popular JetBlue airline.